Updated: Nov 15

 Vitamin D 2.5 mcg

 Due to the higher calcium per cup of milk in almonds, we would rate it as being better for your teeth over regular milk.
 More calcium will help build stronger teeth and stronger bones.
+For that we give a win and a plus to almonds.

 Can almond milk cause tooth decay?